 Sechler Park is a City of Northfield park, primarily consisting of athletic fields.
 It extends along the northwest side of the Cannon River, from the Peggy Prowe Pedestrian Bridge (at the cul-de-sac behind Walgreen’s and Kwik Trip) near the intersection of Hwys 3 & 19, to Heath Creek near the City’s compost site on Armstrong Road.

-The Sechler Park MTB trail (CROCT’s first) open for shared use (mountain biking, hiking, snowshoeing) on November 15, 2014.
-It’s a two-way trail, approximately 3.5 miles if all sections are ridden in both directions.
+The Sechler Park MTB trail (CROCT’s first) is a two-way trail, approximately 3.5 miles if all sections are ridden in both directions.
 A small skills park was added in 2015.

 Levels of difficulty: white, green and blue.
 (See IMBA’s trail difficulty ratings page.)